dombroks/RickAndMorty/README.md

     - Catch regressions early in the development cycle
     - Validate user flows and interactions in a real device environment

+- Flavour support:
+    - Allows building different app versions with specific features or themes
+    - Useful for A/B testing, feature toggling, or regional variations
+    - Can be integrated with CI/CD for automated builds of different flavours

 - And more...

 ## Assumptions made in this project